-All before 10:00am.
+All those questions before 10:00am!
 It’s exhausting, literally.
 My brain is overloaded.
 I’ve used up all of my cognitive stamina – the number of decisions I can make and how much new stuff I can learn in any given day.

-It’s not just exhausting; it’s insane.
+It’s not only exhausting; it’s insane.
 It’s also no wonder that the first two things to go out the door are eating decent meals and taking time to exercise – activities that I spend a lot of time making decisions around.
-Even though I know they are the two of the three most critical things I can do each day (the third is to get enough sleep).
+Even though I know they are the two of the three most critical things I can do each day.
+In case you’re wondering, the third is to get enough sleep.

 Here’s what trips me up.
 One of the hallmarks of my personality is that I move through life quickly and have very little patience with process of any sort.
 That is, unless that process gives me fast results.
-Those results indicate it’s a process I can trust.
+To me, fast results indicate it’s a process I can trust (and stick to).
 You can see why a diet that works quickly is critical for me.
 Yeah.
 Unfortunately, not much in life or business works that way.

 Habits and Routines

-My other problem is that I’m not at creating and maintaining habits or routines.
+My other problem is that I’m not good at maintaining habits or routines.
+I create a routine or develop a habit, then I ditch them like they’re on fire!
 And habit and routines are critical to warding off decision fatigue!
 So, I look for opportunities to perform a reset.
 Like surrendering total control of what I eat to an incredibly strict diet.
 That surrender allows me to give control over to the process.
 The process makes the decisions, not me.

 The diet is only one of the strategies I use to manage the distractions that lead to extra decisions which lead to decision fatigue.
 I’ve also created the habit of capturing everything that’s on my mind – whether it’s business or personal – in Nozbe, a productivity app I came across several years ago.
-It’s much easier for me to silence an idea that’s flying around in my head if I capture it in a medium where it can be retrieved anytime and anywhere.
-I know I can find it again later.
+It’s much easier for me to silence an idea that’s flying around in my head if I capture it in a medium where it can be retrieved anytime and anywhere because I know I can find it again.

 Let habits limit your decisions